 There’s vulnerability, inherent chaos, and unchartered waters in pushing creative boundaries and it takes a nuanced leader to manage well.
 Leadership can make or break creative teams.
 It can make all the difference in how you and your team experience the day-to-day, weather challenges, and succeed in actualizing your mission and vision.
 Of all the facets of effective creative leadership, we’ve picked our top four.

 Respect the Process

 As creative executives, we sometimes assume that process means imposing a structure around that messy, yet beautiful, act of creation.
 But total chaos can yield products without customers and leave a wake of frustrated team members trailing behind.
-I’m not talking about a strict step-by-step here, by process, I simply mean “culture.”
+We’re not talking about a strict step-by-step here, by process, we simply mean “culture.”
 And culture just really just comes down to how you do the work.
-As a leader, you build your creative culture one-step of your work process at a time – providing structure through a strong vision, setting and sharing goals, checking in, making people feel heard, and celebrating milestones.
+As a leader, you build your creative culture one-step of your work process at a time – providing a structure through a strong vision, setting and sharing goals, checking in, making people feel heard, and celebrating milestones.

 Balance Strengths + Gaps

 As a leader, you must understand the gaps in yourself, in your individual team members, and in your team as a whole.
 Then you must find ways to fill those gaps.
 The fact is, we all have weaknesses.
 The important thing is how we understand and work with them.

 Do you know what gives your team it’s creative edge?
 It comes down to profoundly understanding yours and team members’ strengths and finding ways to wield them.
 Your people want to be challenged and be a part of the solution.
 Acknowledge how everyone’s contribution fits into the bigger picture.
 Your team members will love you for it because it sets them up to shine in significant ways.

 When it comes to leadership, inspiration beats an iron fist every time.
 Bullying, yelling, and other negative enforcement might get you a short-term result, but managing your team this way will never create the passionate engagement you need for the long haul.